Use of yuan for trade deals seen growing despite volatility, interventions

-HONG KONG, Feb 23 (Reuters) - More China trade is expected to be settled in yuan this year despite concerns about its cooling economy and fears that the currency could weaken further.
+HONG KONG (Reuters) - More China trade is expected to be settled in yuan this year despite concerns about its cooling economy and fears that the currency could weaken further.

 But analysts say that while many companies may now be more cautious about using the yuan, the number of transactions settled in the currency is likely to grow.